Careers for Philosophers

 For those leaving the academic world after graduation, employment prospects for those who have studied Philosophy are comparable to those for Arts Faculty subjects in general.

-For an interesting collection of links to articles about how beneficial a philosophy degree can be one's career, and has been to the careers of many famous individuals have a look at the website below.
+‘Philosophy degrees and famous or successful people who have ‘em’ is a blog page linking to articles about how beneficial a philosophy degree can be to one's career, and has been to the careers of many famous individuals.

 Preparing for a career